Contents

 Christmas used to be a time for telling ghost stories?

-Ghost stories have a long history in england, dating back to medieval times.
-In the Middle ages, people spent a lot of time indoors, probably because of wolves… those things are terrifying.
-So, they would gather around their fireplaces and tell each other scary stories called “winter tales”.
+Ghost stories have a long history in England, dating back to medieval times.
+In the Middle Ages, people spent a lot of time indoors, probably because of wolves… those things are terrifying.
+So, they would gather around their fireplaces and tell each other scary stories called “winter tales.”
+Long winter nights and the natural stillness created an atmosphere ripe for storytelling, especially tales that tapped into primal fears.

-Dickens took the tradition one step further in 1843 when he wrote A Christmas Carol.
-The story of ebenezer Scrooge’s redemption is still a classic today.
-It’s been adapted for film several times, and other writers have used it as inspiration for their own stories.
+Charles Dickens took the tradition one step further in 1843 when he wrote A Christmas Carol.
+The story of Ebenezer Scrooge’s redemption is still a classic today.
+It has been adapted for film several times, and other writers have used it as inspiration for their own stories.

-As a fan of horror, winter holds a special place.
-It’s a perfect opportunity for isolation, making it a perfect opportunity for horror.
+As a fan of horror, I find that winter holds a special place.
+It’s the perfect setting for isolation, making it an ideal time for horror.

 Personally, I’m striving to keep the darker side of Christmas alive.
-Christmas day can be all about Jesus and happiness, or commercialism and happiness, depending on which brand you subscribe to.
-But, Christmas eve needs to represent the fear; the history.
-In a world of computers and space and medical advancements, there’s something cathartic about going back to your roots and fearing the ghosts and demons in the darkness for a couple nights a year.
+Christmas Day can be all about Jesus and happiness—or commercialism and happiness, depending on which brand you subscribe to.
+But Christmas Eve should represent the fear, the history.
+In a world of computers, space exploration, and medical advancements, there’s something cathartic about going back to your roots and fearing the ghosts and demons in the darkness for a couple of nights a year.

-The story is a first-person narrative of a narrator’s experience in Kingsport, Massachusetts as he comes to the town seeking his relatives, and instead finds a Latin translation of the necronomicon, which contains a passage about an ancient yule-rite.
+The story is a first-person narrative of a narrator’s experience in Kingsport, Massachusetts, as he visits the town seeking his relatives and instead discovers a Latin translation of the Necronomicon, which contains a passage about an ancient Yule rite.

 Interview with Max and Rich of Weird Warriors Podcast